soco21/soco21/assignment-2/Group8-a2.md

 Was done in [ea632f1](https://github.com/soco21/soco21-group8/commit/ea632f1182b187b326fe2dd593204a4484cf5cdf), before copying the checkers game.

-- [ ] Board: move check if it's the last row to Row enum
+- [x] Board: move check if it's the last row to Row enum

+The row enum can determine itself if it's the last row.
+This way we can hide that the coordinates are implemented with an enum.

 - [ ] Board: move check if it's the firstrow to Row enum